-- 1. A pilot may enroll for B55,56,58,58P,60 Recurrent training, provided they hold a private pilot certificate, commercial pilot certificate, ATP certificate, ICAO recognized license. - 2.
-Holds an instrument airplane rating or an ATP certificate with an airplane rating. - 3.
-Holds an airplane multiengine land rating. - 4.
-Has successfully completed an initial transition course for B55,56,58,58P,60 series aircraft at a certificated pilot school within the last 36 months or has logged 100 hours as PIC in B55,56,58,58P,60 series aircraft of which 50 hours is within last 12 months \

-5. Meets the recent flight experience requirements of 61.57 (a) (1) for take off and landings in the preceding 90 days. \\
+- 1. Holds a private pilot certificate, commercial pilot certificate, ATP certificate, ICAO recognized license. - 2.
+Holds an instrument airplane rating or an ATP certificate with an airplane rating.\ - 3.
+Holds an airplane multiengine land rating.\ - 4.
+Meets the recent flight experience requirements of 61.57 (a) (1) for take off and landings in the preceding 90 days. \

-Description of Course: The B55,56,58,58P,60 Recurrent Course is scheduled for three days and consist of the following minimum programmed hours:
+Description of Course: The PA23,31,34 Initial/Transition Course is scheduled for four days and consist of the following minimum programmed hours:

-Classroom training
+Classroom training 14 .0

 FTD training 8.0

-Post/Preflight Brief 1.0
+Post/Preflight Brief